 Picturesque villages, mouthwatering food and stunning medieval castles are just a few of the reasons we love Portugal.
 The other reason is how insanely affordable it is to travel there.
 Located between the Atlantic Ocean and Spain, Portugal deserves your attention.

-Sunbathe in the Algarve, try your hand at painting an azulejo in Lisbon, discover the beauty of Pena National Palace firsthand in Sintra or sample a glass of Port wine in Porto.
+Sunbathe in the Algarve, try your hand at painting an azulejo in Lisbon, discover the beauty of the Pena National Palace firsthand in Sintra or sample a glass of Port wine in Porto.
 No matter what you choose to do, you can rest easy knowing that you’re not going to come back home with pennies to your name.

 Nestled between Peru, Chile and Brazil you’ll find Bolivia.
 Though often overlooked due to it’s seemingly more popular neighbours, this landlocked country is a definite must-visit.
 From Lake Titicaca to the Amazon and the reflective salt flats at Salar de Uyuni, you will without a doubt find yourself falling in love with Bolivia.